pathfindr-app/mahalo/markdown/FILE_STRUCTURE.md

         *   `ItemManagementPage.js`: Provides a dedicated page view for the `ItemForm` component, handling surrounding UI elements like titles, descriptions, post-submission notifications, and navigation.
     *   **`services/`**: Contains modules for handling side effects, external API interactions, and business logic.
         *   `firebase.js`: Configures and initializes the Firebase SDK.
-        *   `firestoreService.js`: Provides CRUD (Create, Read, Update, Delete) functions specifically for the `Items` collection in Firestore, including automatic timestamp handling.
+        *   `firestoreService.js`: Provides CRUD (Create, Read, Update, Delete) functions specifically for the `Items` and `Deals` collections in Firestore, including automatic timestamp handling and item searching (`searchItems`).
         *   `cloudFunctionsService.js`: Provides methods to interact with Cloud Functions.
         *   `storageService.js`: Handles interactions with Firebase Storage, including uploading, deleting, and retrieving images.
     *   **`styles/`**: Contains additional CSS files. *Note: There might be overlap or redundancy with `index.css` and `App.css` at the root `src` level.
 Consolidating might be beneficial.*